Stress (biology): Effects of chronic stress

 Chronic stress is a term sometimes used to differentiate it from acute stress.
 Definitions differ, and may be along the lines of continual activation of the stress response, stress that causes an allostatic shift in bodily functions, or just as "prolonged stress".
-For example, results of one study demonstrated that individuals who reported relationship conflict lasting one month or longer have a greater risk of developing illness and show slower wound healing.
-It can also reduce the benefits of receiving common vaccines.
-Similarly, the effects that acute stressors have on the immune system may be increased when there is perceived stress and/or anxiety due to other events.
-For example, students who are taking exams show weaker immune responses if they also report stress due to daily hassles.
 While responses to acute stressors typically do not impose a health burden on young, healthy individuals, chronic stress in older or unhealthy individuals may have long-term effects that are detrimental to health.